ichizhov/ExtensibleCommands/Docs/Section3.md

 In general, this functionality is difficult to add to the existing code, if it has not been planned from the beginning.
 To accept and gracefully react to an abort command at any time during the operation requires substantial efforts in design and development, as well as presents code maintenance issues.
 By virtue of its approach of considering any operation as a collection of individual building blocks with similar behavior, this functionality is supported in full “out of the box”.
 For operations implemented using Extensible Commands, there is no need to write any code to pause/resume and abort, which may represent a very significant value in terms of development efforts.

-The ICommand interface defines (and Command class implements) methods Pause(), Resume(), and Abort() that are available to all derived classes.
-The implementation uses the composition property of the command classes and recursively iterates through the command’s sub-commands, invoking a required operation on each one.
+The ICommand interface defines (and the Command class implements) methods Pause(), Resume(), and Abort() that are available to all derived classes.
+The implementation uses the composition aspect of the command classes and recursively iterates through the command’s sub-commands, invoking a required operation on each one.

 Calling Pause() or Abort() on a command object does not guarantee an immediate result.
 These methods will set a flag internally, that will be checked at the next junction point between command objects in the execution path, and the command will be paused or aborted at that time.
-Depending on how a given process was broken down into atomic commands (i.e. SimpleCommand objects), the “reaction” time may vary quite a lot.
+Depending on how a given process was broken down into atomic commands (i.e. SimpleCommand objects), the reaction time may vary quite a lot.
 If a very quick reaction is needed, the inclusion of AbortableCommand may be necessary which provides the capability of customizing Abort behavior and guaranteeing termination as soon as system resources allow at the moment of the Stop or Abort trigger.

 If a command has been previously paused, calling Resume() on it will immediately cause the advancement of the execution to the next command object in the sequence.